 West 4th Street Courts (Greenwich Village)

 The basketball court at West 4th Street Courts is known as "The Cage," because its trademark high fence boxes players into much-smaller-than-regulation dimensions.
 The league here draws huge crowds, who take up the few folding chairs by the court and line the surrounding sidewalks to watch.
 Anthony Mason and Mario Elie plied their trade here before hitting it big in the NBA (and it was Ed "Booger" Smith's home court, too).

-Schedule (regular season begins on May 27 and runs through July 24; details available on the league's Facebook page):
+Schedule (regular season begins on May 26 and runs through July 24; details available on the league's Facebook page):

 Monday–Friday (except July 4): 6pm